Speckled-Digital/CV/README.md

 # CV
-## Product Management,Consultancy and Development
+## Product Management, Consultancy and Development
 Digital Product Manager, Data and UX professional, based in SW London, with over 15 years leadership and managerial experience.
 - I am experienced at working with cross-disciplinary teams, using agile methods and build relationships with stakeholders and development teams.
 - I have been working on business and customer-focussed transformation projects.